 Favorite Italy Culinary Vacations: A Classic Tuscan Table

-One of my first partnerships when I began The International Kitchen in 1994 was with Chef Claudio.
+“One of my first partnerships when I began The International Kitchen in 1994,” Karen “was with Chef Claudio.
 At that time, he didn’t speak a word of English and had never ventured outside of his hometown of Figline Valdarno (population approx. 17,000).

-But I knew I had found a great chef!
-In the years we have worked and grown together, Claudio has not only learned English, but has ventured into the world far and wide.
-He has been to the U.S. numerous times and has competed in many international competitions in Europe.
-No longer a provincial cook, he is a recognized chef with many credentials.
+“But I knew I had found a great chef!
+In the years we worked together, Claudio not only learned English, but ventured into the world far and wide.
+He has been to the U.S. numerous times and has competed in many international competitions in Europe.”

 Back when she started The International Kitchen, people thought Karen was crazy to imagine that travelers would want to do cooking classes during their vacation.
 Even the chefs were doubtful that it was an idea that would take hold.
 Of course, culinary tourism and cooking vacations continued to gain popularity in the decades since.

 Although Chef Claudio no longer teaches our clients during our cooking vacations, he still runs his restaurant outside of Figline Valdarno, where he has his orchards and kitchen gardens.